Illustration © ngupakarti

 These grants assist writers with research costs or by buying them time to write, helping them to bring exciting new work into the world.
 We support writers from a range of genres and styles and at all stages of their literary careers.

-In September 2019 we awarded awarded nearly £185,000 to over 70 authors, helping them with travel costs and easing financial pressures.
+In December 2020 we awarded over £185,000 to 48 authors, helping them with travel costs and easing financial pressures.
 Read more here

 Read our FAQs here